Battle of Francavilla: Prelude

-The battle
+Battle

 On the morning of 22 June, the Austrians attacked the fortified Spanish positions in three columns.
 The first column attacked the fortified village of Francavilla three times, but was pushed back every time.
 The second column succeeded in conquering the trenches on the foot of the monastery hill, but were stopped by the second Spanish line.
 The Count de Mercy was wounded in this phase of the battle.
 The third column attacked the Spanish left flank, drove them off the San Juan hill, but were themselves pushed back under heavy Spanish fire and had to take cover in a crevice, suffering many casualties including general Holstein, who led the attack.

 The Spanish artillery under the Marquis of Villadarias played a crucial role during the battle, causing many casualties and confusion in the Austrian army.

 The battle raged until evening, when a counterattack by the Spanish cavalry removed all hopes of an Austrian victory.
 The Austrians withdrew, leaving 3,100 dead and wounded.
 The Spanish losses were 2,000 dead and wounded.